jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 ## Overview of the Datasets used and their formats
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/Files%20Overview.png">

-## Serverless SQL Implementation of the Project
+## Serverless SQL Pool Implementation of the Project
 ### Solution Architecture Serverless SQL Pool
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/Slution%20Architecture-Serverless%20SQL%20Pool.png">
 Azure Serverless SQL Pool is a serverless distributed query engine that can be used to query data over the data lake using T-SQL.